 - Glossary.
 It is optional and depends on the complexity of your research.
 Clarify with your supervisor whether the glossary should be included in the structure.
 Make an alphabetical list of complex terms that the audience will not be able to understand, and provide concise explanations of their meaning.

 - Introduction.
 In the dissertation introduction, you should explain the topic and its relevance.
 It should present the research objectives, the ways to achieve them, and their overall and individual significance — for example, their meaning for the target audience.
 Then, you should mention existing sources related to your topic and overview the structure.
 Don’t be too detailed here, as the introduction shouldn’t be overly long.
 Include all the elements but do it briefly.

 - Literature review.
 It’s the backbone of the structure.
 First, pick only credible sources that are truly useful in research.
 But don’t make a mistake by just summarising them.
 Evaluate them critically by pointing out their strengths, weaknesses, and objectives.
 Tell about their relevance for your work, synthesise them by drawing parallels, comparisons, etc. Most importantly, mention the gap of all these sources and explain how you have used them in your research.

 - Methodology.
 The dissertation methodology structure isn’t complicated, but it has to be detailed.
 Write how you conducted your research and prove it is valid and trustworthy.
 Mention the type of research (for example, qualitative or quantitative, which are most common), how data were collected (questionnaires, physical interviews, etc.), what methods and tools were used.
 Explain problems you faced and justify all significant decisions you’ve taken, such as why a specific population group was chosen as a sample, why this type of research was selected, and why the data-collecting process was conducted like this.

 - Results.
 Report your findings in this chapter.
 What did the obtained data indicate?
-How did it support or refute your hypotheses?
+How did it support or refute your hypothesis?
 Include some graphs here, so the audience could see what you achieved.
 Your dissertation results section should be clear and easy to read.
 Make sure you don’t bring up any new ideas here.